Nourish - Candida Overgrowth: The Importance of Fermented and Cultured Foods on the Anti Candida Diet (Part Three)

 For more info on why fermented foods are so good for you plus a recipe on how to make your own sauerkraut, check out my previous blog here.

-And if you’re not up for making it, pop into one of our Nourish stores and head to the fridge.
+If you’re not up for making it, pop into one of our Nourish stores and head to the fridge.
 You’ll find delicious unheated, unpasteurised sauerkraut waiting for you there!

 And here’s a fun fact about fermented cabbage.